 Apple sees the iPad Pro as the next evolution in computing.
 A central-robotic core that can transform into your laptop, desktop, or art studio, depending on which accessory you pair with it.
-Now designed with an edge-to-edge display and USB-C, this tablet has a lot to offer for any user.
+Now designed with an edge-to-edge display and Thunderbolt, this tablet has a lot to offer for any user.

 ● M1 or M2 processor